Can You Use a Table Saw As a Router? Surprising Outcome!

 Routers can take a variety of router bits that are round in nature and have different shapes to them.
 A router can make the following cuts:

-The benefit of router tables over handheld routers is that smaller stock can be shaped and a fence can be used for precise cuts along edges of boards.
+The benefit of router tables over handheld routers is that smaller stock can be shaped and a fence can be used for precise cuts along the edges of boards.

 Table saws are considered for reducing wood stock